FedeDP/ncursesFM/README.md

 * editor -> editor used to open files
 * show_hidden -> whether to show hidden files by default or not.
 * starting_directory -> default starting directory.
+* use_default_starting_dir_second_tab -> whether to use "starting_directory" when opening second tab.
+Otherwise current tab will be used.

 IT DOES NOT SUPPORT TERMINAL RESIZE.
 It is meant to be used maximized, or from a tty.